 Applications can be submitted on-line by clicking Apply Now at the bottom of this page.
 If you do not have access to a P.C, Laptop, phone or device, please contact 01292 616248 or 01292 612237.

 EMA's are available to young people aged between 16 and 19 years old who are attending full time school education.
 You may also be eligible for an EMA if you are on an Activity Agreement placement.
 Anyone attending college should contact their college bursary office for further information.

-If you were born between 1st March 2002 and 28th February 2006 you may be eligible for an EMA
+If you were born between 1st March 2003 and 28th February 2007 you may be eligible for an EMA.

-You should apply by 30 September for the full year award (born between 1 March 2002 and 30 September 2005) and by 28 February (born between 1 October 2005 and 28 February 2006 for the half year award.
+You should apply by 30 September for the full year award (born between 1 March 2003 and 30 September 2006) and by 28 February (born between 1 October 2006 and 28 February 2007) for the half year award.
 If you do not submit your application by the dates indicated above, no back-dated payments will be made.
-In all circumstances back dated payments will not be considered for any previous term if the application process is not fully completed.

 EMA's are assessed on: